nikitap17/RadTMSR/Supplementary Materials/occurrence of 'mental health' across time.md

 ## Supplementary Analysis: Occurrence of 'Mental Health' across Time

 As many scholars who introduce radicalization theories advocate moving away from studying mental health, we examined the frequency of mental health-related phenomena in publications over time, confirming an overall decreasing trend.
-We present frequency of 'mental health' in both the keyword and abstract corpus.
+We present the frequency of 'mental health' in both the keyword and abstract corpus.

 ### Analysis 1: Keywords